opulencephp/docs/orm-data-mappers.md

 We'll implement this interface in the examples below.

 <h2 id="sql-data-mappers">SQL Data Mappers</h2>
 SQL data mappers use an SQL database for storage and querying.  `Opulence\Orm\DataMappers\SqlDataMapper` comes built-in.
+The SQL data mapper does not automatically generate queries for you based on your table schema or your entities.
+This is because doing so would enforce a particular schema on you when you may have already-existing tables set up.

 `SqlDataMapper` comes with a few extra methods built-in: